FAQs

 What does an occupational therapist do when working with individuals living with eating disorders?

 Eating disorders do not just affect eating.
 They affect how someone spends their time, what they feel able to do, and how connected they feel to their own life.
-That is exactly where OT comes in.
+That is exactly where Occupational Therapy comes in.

-How is OT different from psychology or dietetics?
+How is Occupational Therapy different from psychology or dietetics?

 Psychology tends to focus on thoughts, feelings, and behaviour.
 Dietetics focuses on nutrition and eating.
 Occupational therapy focuses on function, what you are able to do day to day, and what is getting in the way of living the life you want to.

-The three approaches are complementary, and many people find OT fills a gap that other therapies do not directly address.
-You do not need to choose between them; OT can work alongside any other support you are receiving.
+The three approaches are complementary, and many people find Occupational Therapy fills a gap that other therapies do not directly address.
+You do not need to choose between them; Occupational Therapy can work alongside any other support you are receiving.

 Yes.
 Occupational therapy has a well-established evidence base in eating disorder treatment, particularly in inpatient and community settings.
 It is recommended within NICE guidelines as part of a multidisciplinary approach to eating disorder care.